 The effects of each treatment combination were estimated with respect to reductions in HbA1c levels and changes in body weight.
-We obtained data on these changes from the network meta-analyses conducted as part of the CADTH reviews (see Table 6 on the following page).
+We obtained data on these changes from the network metaanalyses conducted as part of the CADTH reviews (see Table 6 below).